 Bringing Home Your New Dog

-We feel it's important to hlep you recognize the stress involved for every dog when they get adopted.
+We feel it's important to help you recognize the stress involved for every dog when they get adopted.
 As humans, we love our new dogs immediately, but, please remember your new dog doesn't really know you yet or have reason to trust you.
-Below are some of the key things we've learned over the years that we feel are important for every new adopter to remember.
+Below are some of the key things we've learned over the years that we feel are important for every new adopter to remember:

-- Secure the dog in the car by thethering the leash or with a crate.
+- Secure the dog in the car by tethering the leash or with a crate.

 - Purchase a crate.
 It should be large enough for the dog to stand up and turn around freely, but not too much excess space.